Words From The Founder:

 For example, Bonnie and Clyde, two black labs who had been waiting for someone to notice them for over six months went home almost immediately after they had pictures taken at a senior center!
 The benefits of this program are priceless to all involved!
 For their participation in The Traveling Cuddle wagon, Three Rivers Community College won an award presented during a Missouri Community College Student Government Association Conference in 2010.

-The Traveling Cuddle Wagon will eventually become a full blown pet therapy program that serves at-risk youth, as well as individuals with an illness or disability, including seniors, and children.
-I am attending college to obtain a Masters in Social Work, and eventually become a Licensed Clinical Social Worker that is needed for the full benefits of this in this program.
+The Traveling Cuddle Wagon will eventually become a full-blown pet therapy program that serves at-risk youth, as well as individuals with an illness or disability, for people of all ages.

 2011 Relocating To Humboldt County

-After flying to Humboldt County Six months before graduation and meeting with a man who claimed to have the perfect property for rent, we carefully planned the relocation of our 5 acre animal shelter.
-This relocation included myself and 5 other dedicated volunteers, with all our personal pets and the few remaining animals which were not lucky enough to find their forever homes before we set out for California.
-We departed Missouri on Christmas Eve to the new five acre property we believed we were renting on the outskirts of Eureka.
+After flying to Humboldt County Six months before graduation and meeting with a man who claimed to have the perfect property for rent, we carefully planned the relocation of our 5-acre animal shelter.
+This relocation included me and 5 other dedicated volunteers, with all our personal pets and the few remaining animals which were not lucky enough to find their forever homes before we set out for California.
+We departed Missouri on Christmas Eve to the new five-acre property we believed we were renting on the outskirts of Eureka.

 2012 Homelessness After Craigslist Scam

-On January 1st, 2012, 3 humans (one arrive two weeks later, and two others were set to arrive after one month), 2 mini horses, 6 cats, and 9 dogs excitedly and completely exhausted arrived in Eureka.
-Within 5 minutes of our arrival, it became obvious that the property we had relocated to was in no way connected to the man who claimed to have authority to rent it to us – we had been scammed.
+On January 1st, 2012, 3 humans (one arrived two weeks later, and two others were set to arrive after one month), 2 mini horses, 6 cats, and 9 dogs excitedly and completely exhausted arrived in Eureka.
+Within a short time of our arrival, it became obvious that the property we had relocated to was in no way connected to the man who claimed to have authority to rent it to us – we had been scammed.

 This devastating news spiraled into a setback that has not yet been overcome.
-Unable to find pet friendly property to not only accommodate our caravan of well-meaning people and a our animals, I was quickly left in Humboldt alone with 2 mini horses, 4 dogs, and 4 cats.
+Unable to find a pet-friendly property to not only accommodate our caravan of well-meaning people and our animals, I was quickly left in Humboldt alone with 2 mini horses, 4 dogs, and 4 cats.
 Everyone else understandingly fled homeward.

 2013 Blue Ox Helps